 At the moment it is not clear what courses the Faculty of Humanities offers her PhD candidates with teaching duties.

 Optional additional skills courses can also be followed via the Faculty of employment.

 Are you entering the last year of your PhD?
 If so, on top of the workshops and lunches offered as part of the Transferable Skills Programme, consider getting in touch with the Postdoc Career Development Initiative (PCDI).
 The PCDI offers support with career orientation and development, organising activities open to last-year PhD candidates and postdocs, such as short workshops on career development, a course on Employability Outside Academia, a three-day intensive conference on broad professional development, and individual coaching.
 On their website, you can sign up for their newsletter and receive announcements for all upcoming activities.

 ProActief of the University of Amsterdam also organises coaching and guidance programmes, courses and workshops focused on the future career of PhD candidates, postdocs and other employees at the UvA.

 The UvA usually has on offer a few courses designed to help improve English language skills.
 Consult the Course Catalogue and search for "English" in the "Course" search.

-UvA Talen, the language centre of the University of Amsterdam, organizes English language courses, such as Academic English and English Fluency.
+UvA Talen, the language centre of the University of Amsterdam, organises English language courses, such as Academic English and English Fluency.
 Take a look at their website for more information about their courses and programme.
 UvA Talen also organizes tailor-made courses for specific groups of people, designed for the needs of that group, using exercises the people in this group deal with in their work.

 If you want to take further courses you either pay yourself or you can ask your supervisor if they can provide funding from a project budget.
-If they agree, please let Tanja know and she will arrange that the fee is paid directly through UvA channels.
+If they agree, please let Debbie know and she will arrange that the fee is paid directly through UvA channels.